cannatag/ldap3/docs/manual/source/tutorial_abstraction_layer.rst

         "dn": "uid=admin,cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org"
     }

-You can see that this Entry has additional auxiliary object classes attached.
+As you can see this Entry has additional auxiliary object classes attached.
 This means that there can be other attributes stored in the entry.
 Let's try to define an ObjectDef that also requests the 'krbprincipalaux'::

     >>> obj_person = ObjectDef(['person', 'krbprincipalaux'], conn)